aevilla160/hpc_docs/docs/data_share.md

     drwx------ 2 <user> <group> 10 Jul 28 14:47 permissions/
 From this we can see that the first `rwx` correlate to the user and the empty dashes represents that the group and everyone else has lost access to the directory.

-## The `setfacl` Command
-The `setfacl` command is used to change access of files or directories to individual users, multiple user groups or everyone on the cluster.

 **Note: Add `-R` to edit the permissions of a directory**